Newark Liberty International Airport: History

-From the 1920s, Newark, New Jersey, was the site of two airfields – Heller Field, which opened in 1919, and Hadley Field, which opened in 1924 – used by the United States airmail service.
+In the 1920s, Newark, New Jersey, was the site of two airfields: Heller Field, which opened in 1919, and Hadley Field, which opened in 1924, that were used by the United States airmail service.

 In May 1921, Heller Field was closed and all air mail services moved to Hadley Field, which by 1927 also served four airlines.
-The US Postal Service, however, desired to have an airfield closer to New York City.
-In 1927, people and organizations both national and local in scope began calling for a new airport in the area of Newark, including Newark's mayor, Thomas Raymond.
+The U.S. Postal Service, however, desired to have an airfield closer to New York City.
+In 1927, people and organizations, both national and local in scope, began calling for a new airport in the area of Newark, including Newark's mayor, Thomas Raymond.